singingwolfboy/netlify-home/_posts/2016-01-13-a-step-by-step-sculpin-on-netlify.md

 Since we're hosting the site assets on GitHub, we’ll need to link netlify with GitHub.
 Click the button *“Link to GitHub”*.

 #### Step 3: Authorize netlify
-You can skip this step, if you already have an account with netlify set up to automatically login!
+If you already have an account with netlify (awesome!) you can skip down to Step 4.
+If you are new to netlify, read on.

 You will be asked to provide your GitHub login details:
 ![GitHub Login](/uploads/githublogin.png)